Community Health Nurse – Department of Health

 Chaplain- Youth Care

-Bettina Carter is our School Chaplain at Leeming Senior High School.
-She is on campus Monday to Friday between 8.10-3.30.
-Bettina is here to listen and to support the school community.
+Bettina Carter and Carl Hough are our School Chaplains at Leeming Senior High School.
+They are both on campus Monday to Friday between 8.10-3.30.
+Bettina and Carl are here to listen and to support the school community.
 Students can make appointments as they deem necessary.

-The School Chaplain provides a listening ear and aims at finding better ways for students and their families to deal with life issues.
-Bettina Carter is enthusiastic about supporting students, staff and families to identify and tackle any issues that may arise while in High School.
+The School Chaplains provide a listening ear and aim at finding better ways for students and their families to deal with life issues.
+Bettina and Carl are both very enthusiastic about supporting students, staff and families to identify and tackle any issues that may arise while in High School.

-The role of the School Psychologist is to assist the school to meet social, emotional, learning and behaviour needs of students.
+Annette Harmon is our School Psychologist.
+Her role is to assist the school to meet social, emotional, learning and behaviour needs of students.
 This is achieved by working with teachers, students, parents and administrative staff through consultation, case conferences and individual counselling.

 Students are able to refer themselves to the School Psychologist.
 Matters associated with Informed Consent and Duty of Care are discussed with the young person during the initial meeting.
 Students are encouraged to tell their parent(s) of the contact they’ve had with the School Psychologist.